 Since 2011, we have focused substantially all of our efforts and financial resources on identifying, acquiring and developing our product candidates, including conducting lead optimization, nonclinical studies, preclinical studies and clinical trials, and providing general administrative support for these operations.
 And, the clinical-stage product candidates we currently have under development will require significant development, preclinical and clinical testing and investment of significant funds to gain regulatory approval before they can be approved for commercialization.
 The results of our research and human clinical testing of our products may not meet regulatory requirements.
 Some of our product candidates, if approved, may require the completion of post-market studies.
 There can be no assurance that any of our products will be further developed and approved.
 The process of completing clinical testing and obtaining required approvals will take several years and require the use of substantial resources.
+For instance, we currently plan to study plozasiran in a cardiovascular outcomes trial, and cardiovascular outcomes trials are expensive clinical trials performed in a large number of subjects over several years.
 Further, there can be no assurance that product candidates employing a new technology will be shown to be safe and effective in clinical trials or receive applicable regulatory approvals.
 If we fail to obtain regulatory approvals for any or all of our products, we will not be able to market such product and our operations may be adversely affected.